apache/cassandra/doc/source/new/virtualtables.rst

 - To find if SSL is enabled during the migration to and from   ssl.

 The virtual tables may be described with ``DESCRIBE`` statement.
 The DDL listed however cannot be run to create a virtual table.
-As an example describe the ``system_views.clients`` virtual table.
+As an example describe the ``system_views.clients`` virtual table:

 ::